 If your Facebook Page is a relatively quiet place, then it can be a good idea to have a remarketing campaign aimed at anyone who has visited your Facebook Page.

 You can then use such a campaign to move people along the Buyer’s Journey – as was referred to earlier.

 After all, people have visited your Facebook page for a reason, and odds are they probably didn’t do it for fun, but because they’re looking to learn more about your solution and what you have to offer over competitors.

-As a result promoting a case study, a webinar or even a free trial to these individuals, has the potential turn these them into leads and eventually customers.
+As a result of promoting a case study, a webinar or even a free trial to these individuals has the potential to turn these them into leads and eventually customers.